 Born in South Pittsburg, Tennessee, and raised in Bridgeport, Alabama, Richard started preaching on a regular basis at age 15.
 During his teenage years, he often preached in his home church, First Baptist Church in Bridgeport, as well as other Southern Baptist and United Methodist churches in the area.

-At First Baptist Church, Bridgeport, Richard served as the interim pastor from 1985-1986 before being ordained a Southern Baptist minister in September 1986 and moving on to Kennedy Baptist Church in Kennedy, Alabama.
-The last 5 years at Kennedy, he served as pastor.
+At First Baptist Church, Bridgeport, Richard served as the interim pastor from 1985-1986.
+He then served on the staff of Kennedy Baptist Church in Kennedy, Alabama from 1986 - 1994.
+The last five years at Kennedy, he served as pastor.

 After coming out, Richard became involved with Covenant Metropolitan Community Church (now Covenant Community Church) in Birmingham.
 Soon, he became student clergy and was sent by Covenant to plant a new work in Gadsden.
 The Gadsden Bible Study started in a private residence with less than 10 and within a year, the Bible Study was given a storefront to hold the crowd that had grown to around 60.
 Gadsden MCC had its first Sunday morning worship service in September 1997.

 In late September 1997, Richard resigned from Gadsden MCC to accepted Covenant’s call to become its associate pastor and served in that position until December 1999.
 In November 1999, Richard was ordained as a minister in the Universal Fellowship of Metropolitan Community Churches (UFMCC).
 During his years in Birmingham, he served several LGBT community non-profit organizations.
 He served on the board of directors of Birmingham AIDS Outreach and served as treasurer on the founding board of directors of Central Alabama (Gay) Pride.